Tango in the Night (song)

-"Tango in the Night" is a song by British-American rock band Fleetwood Mac from their album of the same name.
-Although "Tango in the Night" was not released as a single, it received airplay and reached No. 28 on the Billboard Album Rock Tracks chart.
-However, the title track was overshadowed by the album's hit singles.
+"Tango in the Night" is a song by British–American rock band Fleetwood Mac from their album of the same name.
+It was one of the four songs on Tango in the Night solely composed and sung by Lindsey Buckingham, who also co-wrote three additional songs on the album.
+The song received airplay on album-oriented rock stations and reached No. 28 on the Billboard Album Rock Tracks chart.

 Background

 Following the release Lindsey Buckingham's second album, Go Insane, the guitarist began crafting songs for what he intended to be his third solo album.
 Among the songs recorded for the album was "Tango in the Night".
 By late 1985, Fleetwood Mac reconvened to record a new studio album, so Buckingham allowed the band to include the song as the title track.

-While the musical arrangement was completed before the Tango sessions, the lyrics had yet to be fully developed.
-An early demo of the song, included on the deluxe edition of Tango in the Night, featured a trembling vocal line at the end of every chorus, which was eventually incorporated into another Buckingham-penned track, "Caroline".
+"Tango in the Night" was recorded at Buckingham's home studio in Bel Air called The Slope.
+Some of the drums on "Tango in the Night" originated from a jam session between Mick Fleetwood and Buckingham.
+During the development of the title track, Buckingham took further inspiration from live versions of "I'm So Afraid".
+An early demo of the song, included on the 2017 deluxe edition of Tango in the Night, featured a trembling vocal line at the end of every chorus, which was eventually incorporated into another Buckingham-penned track, "Caroline".
+The title track possesses a stepwise descending harmony and a I-VII-VI chord progression.

+Radio and Records listed the title track as the second most added song to playlists from reporting US AOR stations in its 17 April 1987 publication, placing it above "Isn't It Midnight" and "Little Lies" from the same album.
+For the 22 May 1987 edition of the publication, the song reached number 22 on the R&R National Airplay charts of AOR tracks, with 62 percent of reporting AOR stations including the song in their playlists.
+It later peaked at number 21 on the same chart the following week with a total of 104 reporting stations playing the song.
+That same month, the song reached its peak of number 28 on the Billboard Album Rock Tracks chart.